Knowledge What is induction heating and how does it work? Discover Its Fast, Precise, and Efficient Heating

 Aspect Details

-Limitations Only works with conductive/magnetic materials; high initial costs.
+Limitations Only works on conductive materials; requires custom coil design; high initial investment.

 Related Products